Specific statutory jurisdictions

 The Housing (Scotland) Act 1987 empowered the Tribunal to deal with a variety of references and disputes related to the rights of public sector tenants to purchase their homes.
 The right to purchase was repealed on 1 August 2016 so there will now only be a residual number of such cases.

 The Tribunal has authority under several Acts of Parliament to resolve questions of disputed compensation.
 The two main pieces of legislation are the Land Compensation (Scotland) Act 1963 and the Land Compensation (Scotland) Act 1973.
+There are also other pieces of relevant legislation, some of which are very old but nonetheless significant.
 Typically references to the Tribunal deal with claims following compulsory purchase of land, or compensation for depreciation caused by public works — for example, a new by-pass may benefit the public but reduce the value of property near it.
 The Tribunal also has jurisdiction to consider claims for compensation arising from coal mining subsidence: see the Coal Mining (Subsidence) Act 1957 and the Coal Mining Subsidence Act 1991.

 Valuations for rating (non-domestic premises)

 The Tribunal is empowered by an amended provision of the Lands Tribunal Act 1949 Section 1(3) to deal with appeals against rating assessments.
 It does so in accordance with procedures laid down in the appropriate Rating and Valuation Regulations.